 Roe v.
 Wade was a tragic mistake that legalized abortion in our country in almost every conceivable circumstance.
 But remember what may be legal is not necessarily moral.
-Justice Thomas wrote a dissent to the decision, joined by the late Chief Justice Rhenquist and Justice Scalia, saying of Roe v.
+The late Chief Justice Rhenquist and the late Justice White dissented against the majority decision of the court.
+Later Justice Thomas, joined by the late Justice Scalia, wrote a dissent to the decision, saying of Roe v.
 Wade: "that decision was grievously wrong."

 The deliberate and intentional taking of an innocent human life is morally wrong and can never be justified—not even in the case of rape or incest.
 Even in the most horrible of circumstances (like rape or incest) in which the conception of a child can take place, killing the child does not and cannot remove or change the circumstances in which the child was conceived.
 In fact, it only makes the situation worse because violence is now inflicted on an innocent unborn child.

 I thank those who publicly protest Roe v.
-Wade at the March for Life in Washington, DC.
+Wade at the annual March for Life in Washington, DC.
 Always remember that while protesting and an outward display of faith certainly have value, more things are wrought by the power of prayer than we can imagine.
-So keep praying continually!
+So, keep praying continually!

 May God have mercy on those who have mistakenly thought that abortion was a “choice” that they somehow needed to make.
 Abortion has many victims including the mother herself.
 There needs to be much healing and forgiveness through God’s mercy for those who make a “choice” that can never be undone.